 How do you compare?

-Book a Focus@24+ clinic now to receive a shopping voucher and be in with a chance of winning an iPad.
+Book a Focus@24+ visit now to receive a shopping voucher and be in with a chance of winning an iPad.